Ultimate (Useful) Commodore 64 Upgrades and Mods List

 You can often find assembled hats and even complete units with the RPi on eBay, or build one yourself.

 You can also use a PiZero, but that requires overclocking and I consider it generally not worth saving the few bucks.
-Pi4 is incompatible, as it can’t handle the low-level precise timings necessary to emulate this hardware.
+Pi4 and 5 are incompatible, as they can’t handle the low-level precise timings necessary to emulate this hardware.
+Ironically, they are too fast to work at this level!

 1541 Ultimate-II

-https://ultimate64.com/Main_products (supplies are a bit strained since COVID and the subsequent hike in FPGA prices.
-They’re working on a replacement)
+Supplies are a bit strained since COVID and the subsequent hike in FPGA prices.
+They’re working on building back up.

 A great deal more expensive, but really worth it.
 It actually offers the functionality of quite a few other independent mods in one chassis.